 Arno Resler, Executive Vice-President & CFO

-Volkswagen Group Japan KK has developed an authorized dealer network that is the largest of all auto importers in Japan.
+Volkswagen Group Japan KK has developed an authorized dealer network.

 Volkswagen considers the dealerships to be a major stage for satisfying the customers and having them experience the values of the brand during all the different phases from purchase to after-sales service.